Protecting yourself from scams and fraud

 If you receive a valid email from FortisBC, it will be in response to a request or inquiry you’ve already made with us that requires one of our customer service representatives to contact you.
 We don’t send unsolicited text or SMS messages

 to customers or post fraudulent information on social media.
 If we’re issuing you a refund, it will be through a credit on your account, or a cheque that is mailed to you.

 - driver’s licence number

-- financial information by email
+- financial information by email or text

 - payment through digital currency or prepaid credit card